grnet/synnefo/docs/image-api-guide.rst

 **X-Image-Meta-Container-Format** values are listed at :ref:`container-format-ref`

-**X-Image-Meta-Size** is optional, but should much the actual image file size.
+**X-Image-Meta-Size** is optional, but should match the actual image file size.

 **X-Image-Meta-Is-Public** values are true or false (case insensitive)